 The American Healthcare System and Your Bankruptcy

-In spite of my good health, I was living in fear in the U.S.
+In spite of my good health, I lived in fear in the U.S.

-In spite of the coverage they still didn't have any confidence that their insurer would cover the cost of one of those $100,000 a year cancer drugs if they needed it one day.
-One friend, also in her 50’s, is whittling away at a $5,000 deductible on a $45,000 a year income.
+In spite of the coverage, how many of us have any confidence that their insurer would cover the cost of one of those $100,000 a year cancer drugs if we needed it one day?

-Unless you have several million put away or are one of the disappearing breed of people whose health care is covered as part of a pension plan, whether or not your health care expenditures will leave you destitute in your old age has become largely a crap-shoot.
+Sooner or later, we all get sick.
+Unless you have several million put away or are one of the disappearing breed of people whose health care is covered as part of a pension plan, whether or not health care expenditures will leave you destitute in your old age has become largely a crap-shoot.

 The U.S has the most expensive healthcare system in the world, and only to be ranked dead last among high-income nations, according to Newsweek.